GOALS-survey/CAFE/README.rst

 The current release of ``CAFE`` (v1.0.0) supports the ``CAFE`` spectral fitting tool.
 The ``CRETA`` extraction tool will be supported and more fully described in subsequent releases of the code.

+If you use ``CAFE`` to fit your data, please reference it as *Diaz-Santos et al. (in prep.)* and add a link to the GitHub repository: https://github.com/GOALS-survey/CAFE

 Documentation
 -------------
 Hosted by readthedocs: <https://goals-cafe.readthedocs.io/en/latest/>